-As directed by Texas Senate Bill 10, the HHSC is currently drafting a Medicaid Reform Waiver ("Waiver") proposal that would create a newly established Healthcare Opportunity Pool that could become effective as early as September 1, 2008, however, it requires CMS's approval prior to implementation.
+As directed by Texas Senate Bill 10, the THHSC is drafted as a Medicaid Reform Waiver ("Waiver") proposal that would create a newly established Healthcare Opportunity Pool that would become effective upon CMS's approval which is uncertain.
 The overall Waiver program design will be budget neutral on a statewide basis but individual hospitals, including those owned and operated by us, could be either favorably or adversely impacted.
 Although, at this time, we are unable to estimate the impact of the Waiver program on our future operating results, we can give no assurance that this Waiver program will not have a material adverse effect on our future results of operations.